Nested polyhedra and indices of orbits of Coxeter groups of non-crystallographic type: Lower Orbits of and

-As the crystallographic groups have an underlying Lie algebra, it is essential to consider their irreducible representations.
-It has been shown that using the highest weight of an irreducible representation, one is able to determine its dominant weight by subtraction of simple roots \cite{Brem}.
-The computational problem has the following steps: determination of the highest weight, subtraction of weights from the highest weight and an algorithm that describes a subtraction path.
-The appearance of multiplicities (grater than one) of dominant weights for the crystallographic cases is due to the non-commutativity of certain elements of a Lie algebra.
-In case of finite reflection groups, all reflections commute.
+For simple Lie algebras, using the highest weight of an irreducible representation, we~can determine its dominant weight multiplicities by subtracting the simple roots \cite{Brem}.
+Hence, the~computational problem comprises the following components: \begin{itemize} \item determination of the highest weight; \item subtraction of simple roots from the highest weight; \item an algorithm that describes the subtraction path. \end{itemize}

-Although, the non-crystallographic groups do not have corresponding Lie algebras, the similar procedure can be developed and properly applied to orbits of the non-crystallographic group.
-Nonetheless, here we only consider the $H_3$-group.
-The simple roots $\alpha_i$ are identified from the Cartan matrix (Tab.~\ref{Cartan}).
-The algorithm for the orbits consists of the following steps: